gregcusack/gossip-sim/README.md

 ## Caveat
-- Currently just takes the first node in the account list and uses it as the origin!
-Can't specify origin yet.
-- Only simulates a single round of gossip. aka active_sets are rotated once at the beginning and the simulation runs for that state
-- We do not simulate pruning (WIP)
 - We do not simulate pull requests
-- MST is the true definition of an MST.
-BUT, in solana we want to maintain at least two incoming connections.

 ## Progress
 - [x] Initialize all node with respective stakes and simulated active_sets